andy-sweet/napari-metadata/docs/testing-2023-05.md

         - *“While I might make a lot of these changes in console, I would love to give this to a colleague and tell them to adjust the transform in GUI.
 This would be really useful for collaboration.”*

-### Learning Goal 3: explore long term functionality as plugin vs upstream contribution
+### Learning goal 3: explore long term functionality as plugin vs upstream contribution

 - non-napari core developers believed the functionality should live in core napari viewer, to make it easier to develop other plugins that would rely on this data, and to identify standards
     - *“I really want something upstream, now there is no way to tell standards.
 Napari is the de facto standard image viewer for python; if napari did it we would all be happy.”*